The Brno Open continues its cooperation with the Emil Foundation. Dance becomes a space for inclusion.

 Cooperation with the Emil Foundation is a natural step for us.

-The Emil Foundation helps children and young people with disabilities to play sports, compete and dream.
+The Emil Foundation helps children and young people with disabilities play sports, compete, and dream.

 What will the cooperation bring?